acjamies/acjamies.github.io/_pages/about.md

 ---
 title: About
-author: Tao He
+author: Alan J
 date: 2022-02-04
 category: Jekyll
 layout: post
 ---

-This is an about page.
+This is a placeholder page in order to just ramp something up for a CS 5010 course in fall of 2022.
+Nothing else interesting here (yet).